Mathhiias/BookStore/README.md

 	Authors contain an ID, the author's name, their date of birth and the country where they are from.
 	Books contain an ID, an Author's ID with references to the Authors table, a title, the number of pages, the year the book was published, the price and a brief description of the book.

+	The website can be accessed by clicking [here.](http://entcomp-book-store.azurewebsites.net/)